Paula Davis: Work in House

+Davis resigned from the Louisiana House on January 9, 2026.

 Personal life

 Davis is married and has one child.
 She resides in Baton Rouge.
 In addition to being a commercial real estate agent with Waters & Pettit, Davis has been an active member within the Baton Rouge non-profit community, serving as 2017 President of the Baton Rouge Symphony League, Co-chair of the 2016 Baton Rouge Symphony League Madhatters fundraiser, and co-chair of the 2015 Manship Theatre's 10th Anniversary fundraiser.
 Davis currently serves on the board of directors for The ARC of Baton Rouge, the Louisiana Arts and Science Museum, and the LSU Ogden Honors College.
 She is a member of the Episcopal Church.